Apollo PRISM Processor

 - Up to four-way SMP multi-processing

-- Clock speed increased to 30 MHz
+- Clock speed increased to 30 or 36 MHz

 - Fabricated in HP’s 1.0µ VLSI technology